casperleelin/Adaptive-Clustered-Compressive-Sensing/README.md

 Fig 3.
 Reconstructed Armadillo Point Cloud.
 (A) Reconstructed point cloud using non-clustered compressive sensing.
 (B) Reconstructed point cloud using ours.
 (C)
 Reconstructed point cloud using GMM CCS.
 (D) Reconstructed point cloud using Sli-based CCS.
 (E) Reconstructed point cloud using CH-based CCS.
 (F) Reconstructed point cloud using DB-based CCS.

+You can directly run "TestOnArmadillo.m" to implement the clustered compressive sensing, which the sparsity is 0.35, and the sample ratio is 0.4.